stephanebachelier/superapi/README.md

 }
 ```

-The reason while this flag can be set on a service, is that I don't see any use case for this.
+The reason while this flag can't be set on a service, is that I don't see any use case for this.
 Feel free to make a PR with a use case.

 ### Setting headers at runtime.

-There may be some use cases where you need to set a header which is not know before running.
-One example could be some specific header that an API send you that you must return.
+There may be some use cases where you need to set a header at runtime after the global configuration step.
+One example could be some specific header that an API sent you and that you must send back with each request afterwards.

 An example for this is the CSRF token which in a Single Page Application (SPA) context, are sent by HTTP headers.
-The use case that I know well is about a login request that sent you back a CSRF token that you will have to send each time you make a request.
+The use case that I know well is about a login request that sent you back a CSRF token.
+That CSRF token must now be send as header each time a new request is made.

-The solution is to use the new `addHeader(name, value)` which will record some runtime headers that will be added on each request fired.
+One solution is to use the new `addHeader(name, value)` function which will record a runtime header that will be added on each request fired.

 An example to illustrate is better than words: